stefaniavallone/emotion-recognition-kinect/README.md

-   'lr': learning rate, uniform distribution from 1e-5 to 1e-1, 'decay': lr decay, uniform distribution from 1e-7 to 1e-4, 'dropout': uniform distribution from 0.10 to 0.50, 'l2': l2 regularization in Conv2D layer, uniform distribution from 0.01 to 0.05, 'kernel_size': for Conv2D layer in range [3, 5],
+   'lr': learning rate, uniform distribution from 1e-5 to 1e-1, 'decay': lr decay, uniform distribution from 1e-7 to 1e-4, 'dropout': uniform distribution from 0.10 to 0.50, 'l2': l2 regularization in Conv2D layers, uniform distribution from 0.01 to 0.05, 'kernel_size': for Conv2D layers in range [3, 5],
    'batch_size': in range [16, 32, 64, 128],
 ```
 The best hyperparameters, found in 50 iterations, are: